Gasoline Dispensing Facility

 Any facility or contrivance dispensing gasoline from storage tanks having a capacity of 250 gallons or more.

-Every applicant for an Authority to Construct a new GDF shall pay the permit fee specified in Rule 301,
+Every applicant for an Authority to Construct a new GDF shall pay the general permit application fees specified in Rule 301.

 Modification of Existing GDFs: